MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

-- Meros produces the Block hash with a BlockHeader serialization containing the proof.
+- Meros produces the BlockHeader hash with a BlockHeader serialization containing the proof.
 - Meros allows archived Verifications to skip over Entries.
-- Meros produces the Block aggregate using the following algorithm:
+- Meros produces the BlockHeader aggregate using the following algorithm:

 ```
 List[BLSSignature] verifierSignatures